Matthew Lister1

 M, #69446, b.
 8 February 1737, d.
 10 September 1807

-Henry Scott, 4th Earl of Delorain was born on 8 February 1737.2 He was the son of Captain Henry Scott, 3rd Earl of Delorain and Elizabeth Fenwick.1 He married Frances Heath, daughter of Thomas Heath, on 16 November 1763 at St. Anne's Church, Soho, London, England.2 He and Frances Heath were separated before 1780.2 He died on 10 September 1807 at age 70 at Charlotte Street, Marylebone, London, England, without issue.2
+Henry Scott, 4th Earl of Delorain was born on 8 February 1737.2 He was the son of Captain Henry Scott, 3rd Earl of Delorain and Elizabeth Fenwick.1 He married Frances Heath, daughter of Thomas Heath, on 16 November 1763 at St. Anne's Church, Soho, London, EnglandG.2 He and Frances Heath were separated before 1780.2 He died on 10 September 1807 at age 70 at Charlotte Street, Marylebone, London, EnglandG, without issue.2

-Henry Scott, 4th Earl of Delorain was also known as Henry Scott 4th Earl of Deloraine.3 His married name became Heath.3 He was styled as Viscount Hermitage in 1739/40.2 He succeeded to the title of 4th Earl of Delorain [S., 1706] on 31 January 1739/40.1 He succeeded to the title of 4th Viscount of Hermitage [S., 1706] on 31 January 1739/40.1 He succeeded to the title of 4th Lord Goldielands [S., 1706] on 31 January 1739/40.1
+He was styled as Viscount Hermitage in 1739/40.2 He succeeded as the 4th Earl of Delorain [S., 1706] on 31 January 1739/40.1 He succeeded as the 4th Viscount of Hermitage [S., 1706] on 31 January 1739/40.1 He succeeded as the 4th Lord Goldielands [S., 1706] on 31 January 1739/40.1

 On his death, his titles became extinct.1